Code-Institute-Submissions/facefinder/README.md

 - its power soon balances out the whole application into one application,

+- There is also a rank fearture in this project that lets the user know how many time they have submitted a url for face dedection

 - The register & signin is also very minimil , with the indent to get the user into the appliaction asap,

 - The logo is indented to reflect the theme of the site, futuristic & bionic like, with a mind of its own if you will